cherrynoize/tlock/README.md

 >
 > 0xo1m0x5w@mozmail.com

-Please feel free to contact me about any feedback or request.
+Please feel free to contact me about any feedback or feature request.
+Or where possible, please do open a public issue.

 ## Donations